 Make it worthwhile to deal direct.

+Your website and social media platforms could turn into your most profitable sales tool.
+Especially since the NightsBridge booking engine is geared towards conversion by showcasing your content in the best light.
 With a direct booking you are also completely in control of the interaction you have with your guests — prior, during and after their stay.
 This gives you the chance to convert these clients into loyal returning visitors.

 Think outside the box.

 You may also consider attracting “workationers” – guests who book your accommodation so they can work from it remotely.
 These guests are simply looking for a great long-stay rate, a change of scenery and most importantly reliable and fast internet.
 Read more about this trend on the Digital Nomad Wikipedia page.
+Post-COVID travel opportunities don’t all need to be daunting, some you can try for now and leave again later- but perhaps you might find a new way of working that is even better than what was before.